 A persuasive argument for hope!
 Learn to build the sections of the brain that protect us from depressive slides and slow down the sections that foster them.
 Allow the brain’s natural anti-depressants to emerge, grow stronger, and facilitate the ability to enjoy the good times, survive difficult times, and open to lives of greater resiliency and well-being.

-- Learn and experience what makes us resilient in the face of depression
+- Describe what makes us resilient in the face of depression

-- Uncover and experience why play is the key attitude for resiliency
+- Discuss the importance of play as a key attitude for resiliency

-- Learn why mindfulness and compassion are natural anti-depressants
+- Describe why mindfulness and compassion are natural antidepressants

-- Explore why our relationships are the x-factor for sustaining change
+- Discuss how and why our relationships are the x-factor for sustaining change

 Elisha Goldstein, Ph.D. is co-founder of The Center for Mindful Living in West Los Angeles and creator of a number of powerful programs including the 6-month mentorship program A Course in Mindful Living.
 He is a psychologist, speaker and author who has published numerous articles, chapters, and blogs, including Uncovering Happiness: Overcoming Depression with Mindfulness and Self-Compassion, The Now Effect: How This Moment Can Change the Rest of Your Life and co-author of A Mindfulness-Based Stress Reduction Workbook, foreword by Jon Kabat-Zinn and MBSR Every Day.
 He synthesizes the pearls of traditional psychotherapy with a progressive integration of mindfulness to achieve mental and emotional healing.
 He has his private practice in West Los Angeles, CA.